86challenge/rules/template.typ

 ]

 #let oem_tire_disclaimer = aside[
   \* OEM tires are only allowed for a competitor’s first 2 events.
-Competitors will not earn Tire Points while using OEM tires.
+Competitors do not earn Tire Points while using OEM tires.
 ]

 #let boxed(body) = rect(